-The principal activity of the Syndicate continues to be the underwriting of general insurance and reinsurance business at Lloyd's.
-The Syndicate's allocated capacity for the 2018 year of account was £150.0m (2017: £136.9m).
-The capacity for the 2019 year of account is £138.0m.
+The principal activity of the Syndicate was the underwriting of general insurance and reinsurance business at Lloyd's until 19 November 2019 at which point it was placed into run-off.
+The Syndicate's allocated capacity for the 2019 year of account was £138.0m (2018: £150.0m).